What benefits are available to me after an accident?

 - Is there any documentation to submit, or do my benefits begin automatically?

-These and many more questions are answered in the free booklet provided by our law firm.
+These and many more questions are answered in Mr. Barberi’s free book, “The Michigan Motor Vehicle Accident Book.”
 No matter your situation, we encourage you to contact our office.
-We will mail you our booklet, free of charge, and if you desire, you can schedule a consultation at our office to meet with one of our experienced personal injury attorneys.
+We will mail you Mr. Barberi’s book, free of charge, and if you desire, you can schedule a consultation at our office to meet with one of our experienced personal injury attorneys.

-Our legal team serves clients in the Central and Northern Michigan area, including, but not limited to, Harrison, Roscommon, Gaylord, Grayling, Gladwin and Midland.
+Our legal team serves clients in the Central and Northern Michigan area, including, but not limited to, Ithaca, Mt.
+Pleasant, Clare, Harrison, Roscommon, Gaylord, Grayling, Gladwin and Midland.

 Frequently asked questions